 - Can we expect more cases to appear on U.S. soil?

 - Is there a vaccine and are there any preventable actions people can take?

 - And, can health authorities stop the spread of Coronavirus before it becomes an epidemic?

 If you are a journalist covering this topic – that’s where our experts can help.

 Dr. Jose Vazquez is an expert in the realm of infectious diseases.
 He studies and treats infectious diseases, including antibiotic-resistant superbugs and fungal infections.
 A leader in his field and a go-to expert for media regarding this topic, Dr. Vasquez is available to speak with media regarding Immunization Awareness Month.
 Click on his icon to arrange an interview.

 Jose Vazquez Infectious Diseases

-Dr. Jose Vazquez studies and treats infectious diseases, including antibiotic-resistant superbugs and fungal infections.
+Dr. Jose Vazquez studies and treats infectious diseases, including COVID-19, antibiotic-resistant superbugs and fungal infections.